tomzx/blog.tomrochette.com-content/agi/automated-refactoring/article.md

 * Pyramid logic to precondition testing
 * Extraction of repetitive conditions
 * Restructuring of a function into multiple functions (convert a 100 lines function into 20x 5 liners)
-	* The difficulty here is to give significative name to the newly created functions
+	* The difficulty here is to give significant name to the newly created functions
-* Abstract existing code through parameter instantiation (pass a parameter instead of using a hardcoded value)
+* Abstract existing code through parameter instantiation (pass a parameter instead of using a hard-coded value)
 * Condition rewriting: Inverse the existing condition
 * Extraction of valid points of entry
 	* All files are executed to test if they compute anything (executable code or  only function declaration/library?)